Brandon James Hoover, J.D., Program Director

 This certificate program can be taken 100% online, but traditional classroom offerings are available for many classes, as well.

-In order to graduate from the Legal Studies Program, the students must meet all college academic requirements plus achieve a grade or "C" or better in each Legal Studies (LEGL) and Criminal Justice (CRIM) course.
+In order to graduate from the Legal Studies Certificate Program, the students must meet all college academic requirements plus achieve a grade or "C" or better in each Legal Studies (LEGL) and Criminal Justice (CRIM) course.

 Successful completion of this program qualifies students to apply for a Certificate in Legal Studies.